Should You Build This Idea Yourself?

 How to decide

-Vibe-Code the Learning.
+Use Tools for Learning.
 Engineer the Risk.

 The practical question is not whether AI tools can generate code.
 They can.
 The question is whether the parts that remain after code generation are safe for you to own alone.